Essex Olympian Football League: History

+Ahead of the 2024–25 season, the Southend Borough & District Combination was merged into the Essex Olympian League, resulting in the creation of two regionalised divisions at Division Four and the return of Division Five.

+Member clubs (2024–25)

+The league has 91 teams spread over seven divisions for the 2024–25 season:

 Past champions

 1966–81

 The league originally consisted of a single section of 13 clubs, reaching a peak of 18 clubs by 1969–70.

 1981–89

 In 1981, a second division was added.
 The league ran with two divisions for nine years.
 During this period, the league was renamed the Essex Intermediate League in 1986.

 1989–2007

 In 1989, a third division was added.
 The league reverted to its original name, the Essex Olympian League in 2005.

 2007 to date

 In 2007 the divisions were renamed Premier, One and Two.

 In 2010 a Division Three was added.

 In 2013 an Under 21 Division was added.

 In 2015 the two reserve divisions were promoted to senior status and renamed Divisions Four and Five, along with the three higher divisions, leaving just one Under-21 division below that.